sunfishcode/pathbox/README.md

 This relies on some heuristics to determine which arguments are likely to refer to filesystem paths.
 It should work in most cases, however it won't work in all.
-For example, a string like "file.silly" might be a valid filename, but does not satisfy the heuristics because "silly" is not a common filename extension:
+For example, a string like "file.silly!" might be a valid filename, but does not satisfy the heuristics because "silly!" is not a common filename extension:

 ```
-$ echo "Avoid implicit dependencies" > file.silly
+$ echo "Avoid implicit dependencies" > file.silly!
-$ cargo run --quiet --example grep dep file.silly
+$ cargo run --quiet --example grep dep file.silly!
->>> external args: ["dep", "file.silly"]
+>>> external args: ["dep", "file.silly!"]
->>> internal args: ["dep", "file.silly"]
+>>> internal args: ["dep", "file.silly!"]
-Error: cannot open file 'file.silly': Custom { kind: PermissionDenied, error: "File is not available as a preopen" }
+Error: cannot open file 'file.silly!': Custom { kind: PermissionDenied, error: "File is not available as a preopen" }
 $
 ```

-Here, the "file.silly" argument was not replaced by a UUID string, and the open fails.
+Here, the "file.silly!" argument was not replaced by a UUID string, and the open fails.

 Users can always override the heuristics by prefixing paths with `./`:

 ```
-$ cargo run --quiet --example grep dep ./file.silly
+$ cargo run --quiet --example grep dep ./file.silly!
->>> external args: ["dep", "./file.silly"]
+>>> external args: ["dep", "./file.silly!"]
->>> internal args: ["dep", "5f021ccc-88d1-4c08-84c3-c87db42f4815.silly"]
+>>> internal args: ["dep", "5f021ccc-88d1-4c08-84c3-c87db42f4815.silly!"]
-./file.silly: Avoid implicit dependencies
+./file.silly!: Avoid implicit dependencies
 ```

-"./file.silly" was replaced and preopend, and the program was able to open it.
+"./file.silly!" was replaced and preopend, and the program was able to open it.

 Conversely, an argument might be interpreted as a filename when it is not.
-Prefixing an argument with `?=` makes the remainder of the argument a verbatim argument, even if it looks like a path:
+Prefixing an argument with `%verbatim:` makes the remainder of the argument a verbatim argument, even if it looks like a path:

 ```
-$ cargo run --quiet --example grep dep ?=./Cargo.toml
+$ cargo run --quiet --example grep dep %verbatim:./Cargo.toml
->>> external args: ["dep", "?=./Cargo.toml"]
+>>> external args: ["dep", "%verbatim:./Cargo.toml"]
 >>> internal args: ["dep", "./Cargo.toml"]
 Error: cannot open file './Cargo.toml': Custom { kind: PermissionDenied, error: "File is not available as a preopen" }
 ```